ajaxray/geek-life/README.md

 - [ ] [Havitica](https://habitica.com/)<sup>3</sup> integration - Use it as Habitica client or use Habitica for cloud backup
 - [ ] Time tracking

-### :arrow_down: Ready for action (installing and running)
+### :rocket: Ready for action (installing and running)

 It's just a single binary file, **no external dependencies**.
 Just download the appropriate version of [executable from latest release](https://github.com/ajaxray/geek-life/releases) for your OS.
 Then rename and give it permission to execute.
-For example
+For example:
 ```bash
 mv geek-life_linux-amd64 geek-life
 sudo chmod +x geek-life